bowman2001/hugo-mod-katex/README.md

 # hugo-mod-katex

 Render LaTeX in Markdown content without too much of a hassle.
-This module implements some good practices for the marvelous LaTeX renderer [KaTeX](https://katex.org) which have been around for a while in the Hugo community.
+This module implements some good practices for the marvelous LaTeX renderer [KaTeX](https://katex.org).
+They have been around for a while in the Hugo community.

 KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is self-served and loaded on demand by the templates of this module.